kristinemlarson/gnssrefl/README.md

 # Helper Codes

-**download_rinex** can be useful if you want to download RINEX v2 or 3 files without using the reflection specific codes.
-It mostly wants station name and year, month, day (or year, doy if you set the third input to zero).
-You can also specify the RINEX v2 archive (using same names as above).
-I think for v3 it will check unavco and cddis.
+**download_rinex** can be useful if you want to download RINEX v2 or 3 files (use the version flag) without using the reflection specific codes.
+Sample calls:

-I will be soon releasing code that makes **daily averages**, which is useful for snow applications.
-Tides and water levels are a bit more complicated.
+- *download_rinex p041 2020 6 1* would download the data from June 1, 2020

+- *download_rinex p041 2020 150 0* would download the data from day of year 150 in 2020

+- *download_rinex p041 2020 150 0 -archive sopac * would download the data from sopac archive on day of year 150 in 2020

+**daily averages** is a helper code for cryosphere people interested in daily snow accumulation.
+It can be used for lake levels.
+It is not for tides!

 # Publications